CHRONOLAW PRIVACY POLICY

 Payment Processing:

 All third-party service providers are bound by confidentiality obligations and process data only as directed by ChronoLaw.
+When a BAA is in effect, subprocessors that may process PHI or ePHI are described in Section 6.4.

 5.2 Legal Requirements